 3

-If a patient's coinsurance is cut because it exceeds the annual inpatient hospital deductible under section 1813(b), the Secretary of Health and Human Services must pay the supplier furnishing the services an amount equal to the reduction.
+When a patient's coinsurance is cut to the cap, the Secretary of Health and Human Services must pay the center an amount equal to the reduction, so the facility receives the same total payment.

 4